What is Karma in Buddhism?

 - Both Negative and Positive Karma: Actions that produce some negative, and some positive, karmic effects

 And remember, it’s what you intentionally do that matters.
-For example, if you unintentionally stepped on spider, there is neither wholesome or negative karma in regards to that action.
-However, if you are out to get the spiders at all costs, then it’s negative karma seeds you are planting.
+For example, if you unintentionally stepped on spider, there is neither wholesome or negative karma regarding that action (“Neutral” karmic action).

 Ven.
 Master Hsing Yun explained: